 - Large exterior stretch pockets for water bottles or guidebooks

-- Highly breathable mesh shoulder straps and back panel; removable webbing waist strap; adjustable sternum strap; load lifters
+- Highly breathable mesh shoulder straps and back panel; waist strap; adjustable sternum strap; load lifters

 - Reinforced haul handle

 - Internal stash pocket

 Body: 7.4-oz 630-denier 100% nylon (50% recycled/50% high-tenacity) plain weave.

 Both with a polyurethane coating and a DWR (durable water repellent) finishView The Footprint Chronicles

 S/M: 56 x 24 x 15 cm (22 x 9.5 x 6 in)